obo/loev3go/README.md

 On the robot:
   sudo /sbin/route add default gw 169.254.214.1
-  sudo echo "nameserver 1.1.1.1" > /etc/resolv.conf
+  echo "nameserver 1.1.1.1" | sudo tee /etc/resolv.conf

 And on my laptop: (this may have not been necessary, not sure) echo 1 > /proc/sys/net/ipv4/ip_forward